-- Credit cards allow you to carry a balance transfer month to month.
+- Credit cards allow you to carry a balance month to month.
 You are charged interest on your balance if you don’t pay it in full starting from the end of your grace period, and you could owe a penalty if you don’t make a minimum payment on your balance.

 - Charge cards penalize you if you don’t pay your balance in full at the end of the month.
 You will be penalized sharply if you don’t pay off the bill on your charge card at the end of the month – around 3 percent of total balance.
 Also, your issuer may suspend your credit.

-A charge card may be the better way to go for your business, since they offer more spending flexibility and they have less impact on your credit score, since there isn’t a debt-to-credit ratio.
+A charge card may be the better way to go for your business, since they offer more spending flexibility and they have less impact on your credit score, because there isn’t a debt-to-credit ratio.
 However, they can also be more difficult to qualify for.
 A business credit card may be the better option if you need a card with a lower barrier to entry and also if there’s a possibility you might carry a balance from month to month.

 Major business programs